-I have worked in the fitness industry for 17 years and previously managed corporate fitness centers before coming to St. John’s.
+I have worked in the department for 5 years and the fitness industry for 17 years.
+I previously managed corporate fitness centers before coming to St. John’s.
 Joining the Campus Recreation team at St. John’s has been extremely rewarding and I always enjoy coming to work and working with our students.
 I have always been very passionate about fitness, health and helping people and feel so fortunate I get to come to work every day doing what I love.
 My favorite exercise is running and lifting weights.

 I have been at St. John’s since the Fall 2014 semester.
 I graduated with a Bachelor of Science in Sport Management and a minor in Business Administration and am currently pursuing a MBA concentrated in Business Analytics.
 Before becoming a Graduate Assistant, I’ve worked for the New York Mets and the New York Islanders.
 Whether as a participant or employee, sports have always been a major aspect of my life and I am glad to be a part of the Campus Recreation team.
 Catch me at a St. John’s basketball game as I am a member of the St. John’s Pep Band.